Music Auditions

 Bachelor of Music (BM)

-Examples: A Bach Prelude and Fugue from the Well Tempered Klavier, a movement or movements from a suite by J.S.
-Bach or Handel, or a Scarlatti or Soler sonata
+Examples: J.S.
+Bach Prelude and Fugue (Well-Tempered Clavier), a movement, or movements from a keyboard suite by J.S.
+Bach or Handel

 Additional Items to Bring